blockchainsllc/in3-docs/docs/spec.md

 #### unregisteringNode

-A node owner can unregister a node, removing it from the nodelist.
+A node owner can unregister a node, removing it from the nodeList.
 Doing so will also lock his deposit for the timeout of the node.

 **Development notice:**
 * reverts when not called by the owner of the node